Meowrin/al-guides-temporary/OpSi.md

 #### Dangerous enemies (Mixed Recon Fleets)
 Basically boss fleets.
 Have specialized modules that buff/debuff stats/defense making them harder or easier to kill with/without the proper damage type.
 I did notice that "bosses that have a zombie type module that heals after a certain hp% threshold" tend to be accompanied by a +% damage taken which makes theem easy to burst down.

-## Ashes Coordinate and Hiryuu META: Excerpt from the patch note
+## Ashes Coordinate and Hiryuu META

 #### TL;DR:
 - Only unlocks after clearing chapter 1 of the OpSi story